10.4 Professional Responsibility, Records, and Practice Management

 • Documentation should support clinical reasoning, informed consent, risk decisions, consultation, billing, and continuity of care.

-• Part 2 professionalism items often test whether the psychologist anticipates predictable practice risks instead of reacting after harm occurs.
+• Part 2 professionalism items reward anticipating predictable practice risks rather than reacting after harm occurs.

-• Licensing authorities control licensure decisions, eligibility, retakes, supervised experience, jurisprudence requirements, and final practice requirements.
+• Licensing authorities control eligibility, retakes, supervised experience, jurisprudence requirements, and final practice rules; no single national rule overrides them.

 Professional responsibility in everyday systems

-Professionalism is visible in small systems.
+Professionalism is visible in small systems, not only in dramatic crises.
 Records are complete enough to support care.
-Calls about risk are returned promptly.
+Risk calls are returned promptly.
 Fees and policies are explained before conflict arises.
 Test materials are secured.
-Coverage is arranged when the psychologist is unavailable.
-Consultation is documented when it affects a decision.
-Part 2 uses applied scenarios to test whether candidates understand that professional responsibility is not limited to dramatic ethical crises.
+Coverage is arranged when you are unavailable.
+Consultation is documented when it shapes a decision.
+Part 2 uses applied scenarios to test whether you understand that good practice management is itself an ethical skill because broken systems harm clients even when intentions are good.

-Documentation has several purposes.
-It supports continuity, explains clinical reasoning, records consent and limits, tracks risk decisions, communicates with authorized parties, supports billing, and creates accountability.
-A note does not need to include every thought the psychologist had, but it should include the information needed to understand what happened and why.
-In high-risk situations, documentation should be timely, factual, and linked to the decision made.
+Documentation serves several purposes governed by APA Standards 6.01-6.02: it supports continuity, explains clinical reasoning, records consent and limits, tracks risk decisions, communicates with authorized parties, supports accurate billing, and creates accountability.
+A note need not capture every thought, but it should let another professional understand what happened and why.
+In high-risk situations, documentation should be timely, factual, and tied to the decision made.

 Practice systemProfessional questionRisk if neglected

-RecordsDo notes show services, rationale, risk, consent, and follow-up?Poor continuity, unclear reasoning, and weak accountability.
+RecordsDo notes show services, rationale, risk, consent, follow-up?Poor continuity, unclear reasoning, weak accountability

-Scheduling and accessAre urgent needs, missed appointments, and coverage handled?Client deterioration may be missed.
+Scheduling and accessAre urgent needs, no-shows, and coverage handled?Client deterioration may be missed

-Test securityAre materials, protocols, and reports protected?Assessment integrity and client privacy may be compromised.
+Test securityAre materials, protocols, and reports protected?Assessment integrity and privacy compromised

-Practice policiesAre fees, cancellations, emergencies, and records explained?Conflicts may escalate when expectations are unclear.
+Practice policiesAre fees, cancellations, emergencies, records explained?Conflicts escalate when expectations are unclear

 Role clarity is a frequent Part 2 issue.
-A psychologist may be asked to treat a client and later provide a forensic opinion, supervise a trainee and also evaluate them for employment, or consult to an organization while employees believe they are receiving therapy.
-The professional response is to clarify the role, identify conflicts, obtain appropriate consent, and avoid services that would impair objectivity or mislead participants.
+You might be asked to treat a client and later offer a forensic opinion about them, supervise a trainee and also evaluate them for employment, or consult to an organization while employees believe they are receiving therapy.
+The professional response is to clarify the role at the outset, identify conflicts, obtain appropriate consent, and avoid services that impair objectivity or mislead participants.
+Therapeutic and forensic roles in particular should generally be kept separate because their goals and confidentiality structures differ.

-Continuity planning matters when services change.
-If the psychologist goes on leave, moves practice, terminates a contract, becomes impaired, or refers a client out, the plan should address reasonable notice, emergency options, records, referrals, and risk.
-Abrupt abandonment is usually not defensible.
-At the same time, continuity does not require practicing outside competence or continuing an unsafe arrangement without limits.
+Continuity planning matters whenever services change.
+If you take leave, relocate, end a contract, become impaired, or refer a client out, the plan should address reasonable notice, emergency options, records transfer, referrals, and risk.
+Abandonment — abrupt termination that leaves a client in need without alternatives — is not defensible.
+Standard 10.10 permits termination when the client is not benefiting or is harmed by continuing, but pretermination counseling and referral are expected when feasible.
+At the same time, continuity never requires practicing outside competence or sustaining an unsafe arrangement without limits.

 • Keep records accurate, timely, secure, and relevant to the service provided.